ybsolomon/p1_networks/README.md

 To successfully run this program, you must populate a JSON file with the following parameters (***case-sensitive***) or the application **WILL NOT RUN CORRECTLY**:

 ```
-- The Server’s IP Address
+- The Server's IP Address
 - The Client's IP Address
 - Source Port Number for UDP
 - Destination Port Number for UDP